tanchekwei/VisualStudioCodeForCommandPalette/GUIDE.md

     - `OpenSolutionCommand.cs` - The primary command for launching a selected Visual Studio solution.
     - `CopyPathCommand.cs` - Copies the workspace or solution path to the clipboard.
     - `RemoveWorkspaceCommand.cs` - Removes a workspace from the recently opened list.
+    - `PinWorkspaceCommand.cs` - Pins or unpins a workspace.
+    - `RefreshWorkspacesCommand.cs` - Manually refreshes the workspace list.
+    - `OpenInTerminalCommand.cs` - Opens the workspace location in a terminal.
+    - `ResetFrequencyCommand.cs` - Resets the usage frequency of a workspace.
 - **`/Components`**: Contains components for window management, adapted from the WindowWalker extension.
     - `Window.cs` - Represents a single open window.
     - `WindowProcess.cs` - Manages process information for a window.